-My arrival in the world was quite a surprise for my mum who only discovered that she was having twins when my sister was born and the midwife said “hang on a minute, there’s another one!”
+My arrival in the world was quite a surprise for my mum.
+She only discovered that she was having twins after my sister was born and the midwife said “hang on a minute, there’s another one!”
 I love the fact that every time my mum tells this story, she also says that it was the best moment of her life.
-They were going to call my sister Kerrie Louise but instead they named her Kerrie and me Louise.
-Born two months early, our first few weeks were spent in the neonatal unit.
+My parents had intended to call my sister Kerrie Louise, but instead they named her Kerrie and me Louise.
+We were born two months early and spent our first few weeks in the neonatal unit.

 At 6 weeks old we came home for the first time.

 At 3 months we were christened and became aunties when our nephew John was born.

 At 2, we were both bridesmaids for the first time at our cousin’s wedding.

 At 3, we enjoyed regular visits to see our grandparents, great-aunts and great-uncles in Chatham.

 At 4, we were bridesmaids again at our sister’s wedding and started school for the first time.